$250k Life Insurance: $20-$300/mo Rates by Age (Term vs Whole Life 2026)

 Is a medical exam always required for a $250k life insurance policy?

 Whether a medical exam is required depends on the insurance provider and the policy type.
 Many insurers require a medical exam for a $250k policy to assess risk, but some companies offer no-exam policies.
+No-exam policies typically cost slightly more and may have lower coverage limits or simplified underwriting questions.

 How does the cash value of a $250k whole life insurance policy grow?

 The cash value of a $250k whole life insurance policy grows at a guaranteed rate determined by the insurance company.
 Over time, this cash value can be accessed through policy loans or withdrawals, providing financial flexibility.
 The growth is tax-deferred, and the policy may also earn dividends depending on the insurer’s performance.
+These dividends can be used to purchase paid-up additions, which further accelerate your cash value growth.

 author avatar